 Paul Carver is a Psychologist with a very wide range of experience, and is focused on bringing the very best evidence-based treatments to his clients – such as CBT, DBT, compassion-focused and mindfulness-based approaches.

-To arrange an appointment with Brisbane Psychologist Paul Carver at Vision Psychology Mt Gravatt, freecall 1800 877 924 or you can book online.
+To arrange an appointment with Brisbane Psychologist Paul Carver at Vision Psychology Wishart, call (07) 3088 5422 or you can Book Online

 - Fanning, P., McKay, M. (2005), Self-esteem: a proven program of cognitive techniques for assessing, improving and maintaining your self-esteem (3rd Ed.).
 New Harbinger Publications, CA.

 - Kolts, R.L., Hayes, S.C.
 (2016).
 CFT Made Simple: A Clinicians’s Guide To Practising Compassion-Focused Therapy.
 New Harbinger Publications, CA.

 - Linehan, M.M.
 (2014).
 DBT Skills Training Manual (2nd Ed.).
 Guilford Press, NY.